IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *public client* - a client where the user (in principle) has access to the client code and client data.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).

 *Note:* A public client classification does not automatically mean the client is insecure.
-Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured against malicious attacks.
+Public clients typically are under the full control of the user (e.g., a native app on the user's device) and secured against malicious attacks.
 Public clients just cannot hide authentication data from the user, making client authentication useless.

 ### 34.4.2 Use Cases